cgascoig/isctl/openapi/docs/TelemetryDruidSegmentMetadataRequest.md

 ### NewTelemetryDruidSegmentMetadataRequest

-`func NewTelemetryDruidSegmentMetadataRequest(dataSource TelemetryDruidDataSource, ) *TelemetryDruidSegmentMetadataRequest`
+`func NewTelemetryDruidSegmentMetadataRequest(queryType string, dataSource TelemetryDruidDataSource, ) *TelemetryDruidSegmentMetadataRequest`

 NewTelemetryDruidSegmentMetadataRequest instantiates a new TelemetryDruidSegmentMetadataRequest object This constructor will assign default values to properties that have it defined,